AccelerationNet/collectors/README.md

 collection.
 Used in conjunction with the skip restart to orchestrate skipping items.

+#### Place Setters

+This is function (or list thereof) that writes the aggregate value to the place after each

 #### Signals and Restarts

 * collectors-signals:aggregating - signaled when we begin aggregating a value